 Too much heel lift in the boots is also not desirable.
 This will affect the response of your boots.
 If there is a lot of heel lift then your toe edge turns will be delayed as your boot engages late.

 For a detailed look at how to choose the right size and right fit of snowboard boots check out the link below.

 Getting the right flex for you is mostly about your style and your ability level.
 But like most things, you may have a personal preference for a certain flex too – but that doesn’t mean you can’t try something new to see if it feels even better.

-Generally speaking beginners go with a soft-medium flex, freestylers with a soft or soft-medium flex, all mountain riders with a medium-soft, medium or medium-stiff flex and freeriders with a stiff flex.
+Generally speaking beginners go with a soft to medium-soft flex, freestylers with a medium-soft to medium flex, all mountain riders with a medium to medium-stiff flex and freeriders with a stiff flex.

 Compatibility with Snowboard and Bindings

 Compatibility really comes down to the size and flex of your snowboard boots (see above).

 As far as flex goes typically it’s a good idea to try to match the flex of your boots, bindings and snowboard.
-Though this isn’t a strict rule it’s probably a good idea to not stray too far from it.
-For example if you have a soft flexing snowboard and get stiff boots then it somewhat defeats the purpose of having a soft flexing snowboard.
+Though this isn’t a strict rule it’s a good idea to not stray too far from it.

 Check out the link in the boot flex section above for more on flex compatibility.